PolarRES/Storyboards/public/stories/radionuclide.md

 ## Recommendations

 Currently, no significant radioactive leaks from locations of dumped materials and sunk submarines have been detected in the Arctic Ocean.
 However, such sources may emerge in the future, particularly as a result of melting coastal glaciers on Novaya Zemlya.
-Therefore, monitoring of these locations including bottom sediments is necessary next decades.
+Therefore, monitoring of these locations including bottom sediments is necessary in the next decades.

 :::